hchen135/PelvicGrading/README.md

 To run the results without Bayesian refinement, we run `bayes/norefine.sh`. \
 To run the results without age variable, we run `bayes/run_noage.sh`.

+Results will be saved in `result_csv_name` in the corresponding python script.